Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ```

 ## Aliases
-For convenience reasons I recommend to make use aliases.
+For convenience reasons I recommend to use aliases.
 Instead of entering the mac address and pin each time you want to run the script, you can call the script by using meaningful names.

 The script tries to read a file called `.known_bs21` which must be located in your home folder.
 It is a text file with three columns:
 1. MAC address